wix-incubator/quix/documentation/docs/installation.md

 1. Backup your data, if possible.
 2. Download an updated `docker-compose.yml` or `docker-compose.prebuilt.yml`.
 If you are not using the prebuilt images, you need to run `docker-compose build`.
 3. Stop the frontend and backend services - `docker-compose stop backend frontend`.
-4. Make sure all your enviroment variables are exported correctly in your current shell, specificly all the `DB_*` variables.
+4. Make sure all your environment variables are exported correctly in your current shell, specifically all the `DB_*` variables.
-5. Run DB migrations: `docker-compose run --rm frontend scripts/run_migrations.sh`.
+5. Run DB migrations: `docker-compose run --no-deps --rm frontend scripts/run_migrations.sh`.
 6. Start services again `docker-compose up -d`.